-- A. The number of organisms in any species tends to increase at a geometric ratio - B. Organisms prey on one another and develop ways to protect themselves, creating an arms race - C. Storms and draught generate inhospitable conditions against which organisms must struggle - Failure of parents to keep their number of offspring at a reasonable number
+- A. The number of organisms in any species tends to increase at a geometric ratio and resources don't - B. Organisms prey on one another and develop ways to protect themselves, creating an arms race - Storms and draught generate inhospitable conditions against which organisms must struggle - D. Failure of parents to keep their number of offspring at a reasonable number